david-palma/ieqa/code/firmware/README.md

 - `Bridge.h`

   This library allows the communication between the two processors previously described.
 Several classes of this library are used, such as:

   - `FileIO.h` used for read/write files on the microSD card;
-  - `Mailbox.h` which is an asynchronous, sessionless interface for communicating between Linux and Arduino;
+  - `Mailbox.h` which is an asynchronous, session-less interface for communicating between Linux and Arduino;
   - `Process.h` is used to launch processes on the Linux processor, and other things like shell scripts;
   - `YunClient.h` which is an Arduino based HTTP client;
   - `YunServer.h` which is an Arduino based HTTP server.